-The American mental health system treats all mental illnesses
+The U.S. mental health system treats all mental illness

-as a short-term, easy to solve problem of addictive behavior.
+as short-term, easy to solve problems of ‘behavior’.

 Most mental health coverage in the U.S. rules out long-term

 hospital stays, as well as long-term psychotherapy.

 For profit psychiatry took the treatment protocols for substance

 abuse disorders and decided to use them for everyone regardless

 I am the first to concede that using mindfulness makes life

 But it is not the first line treatment for illnesses that rob